NYPL/digarch/staging/FTK-Processing-Instructions.md

 #### Index Search

-The index search is used to search the full-text index that FTK creates when disk images are ingested into FTK.
+The index search is used to search the full-text index that FTK creates when disk images or files are ingested into FTK.

 * Lookup terms in the index, highlight the desired term, and click Add.